net-funkyrobot/funkyrobot-angular-slidescroll/README.md

 layout and binds all the necessary events (keyboard, scroll events).

 Within `<slidescroll></slidescroll>` create `<slide></slide>` elements and place your slide contents within this.

+Finally in your Angular app's module definition, specify `frSlidescroll` as a dependency.

+And that's it!

 ## Quick example